 - A tangle-free tail will fly swat better, look nicer, and also be less likely to catch on things and get pulled out.

 - Detanglers may help repel some stains from tails, like urine.
 On the flip side, they can attract dust and dirt.
 You may need to experiment.

 - Some brands come in spray form, others in gel form.
 After applying a gel formula, be sure to wash your hands with soap – otherwise, you will bring the game of “hot potato” to a new level, and get detangler all over yourself and everything you touch.

 What types of tail detanglers are out there?

 - Sheen products are usually silicone-based.
-Some of them also have tons of additional alcohol, which eventually dries everything out.
+Some also have tons of additional alcohol, which eventually dries everything out.
 Your horse’s hair coat should be soft and conditioned, not crunchy and brittle.

-- Conditioners act like they would on your own head.
-You will need to rinse a conditioner out, but you could leave it in for a longer time and rinse later.
+- Conditioners act like they would on your head.
+You will need to rinse a conditioner out, but you could leave it in for a longer time and rinse it later.